 As a field of study, anthropology includes archaeology, cultural anthropology, linguistics, and biological anthropology.
 Anthropologists look for interactions among culture, biology, and the external environment.
 They bring to their work a holistic perspective on human behavior that allows them to understand the functioning of human groups and apply their skills and insights in any setting.
 This training will keep you professionally competitive while helping you navigate with ease through a world of increasing multiculturalism and international interaction.

-Here at Ball State, our Department of Anthropology offers several degree options to prepare you for an exciting career or for further doctoral study.
+Here at Ball State, our Department of Anthropology offers several degree options to prepare you for an exciting career or for graduate study.

 Our major in anthropology trains you to use anthropological methods to solve problems related to cultural heritage and preservation, forensics, archaeology, health-related topics, and more.
 Learn more.